fengxinming/chain-css-loader/README.md

 #### Sample for Umi

-- Put the following code in the file `.umirc.js` or `.umirc.local.js`
+- Put the following code in the file `.umirc.js`

 ```
 import { UmiRule } from 'chain-css-loader';